-- A. The meeting shall be recorded and stored by the County. - B. Prior to the meeting, the Chair will verify that the audio recorder is on and recording. - C. The Chair will return the audio recorder and return it to County Board staff.
+- A. The meeting shall be recorded and stored on the County's server. - B. Prior to the meeting, the Chair will verify that the audio recorder is on and recording. - C. The Chair will return the audio recorder and return it to County Board staff.
 Staff will separate open session from executive session.